-Kingswood desires to support all students in fulfilling the unique call of God in their lives including their academic success.
-To this end, the University can provide some support for students who have documented learning disabilities.
+The University can provide some support for students who have documented learning disabilities.
 Examples of support include making accommodations for tests and lectures and offering tutoring for study skills and improved learning.
 The University ultimately determines the types and extent of support offered.
 Kingswood will not accommodate a student to the extent that educational experiences and integrity are compromised for the student or for other students in the course.